We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

 Flights in the morning are typically the cheapest time of the day to fly to Prince Edward Island.
-Flights in the afternoon are usually the most expensive.
+Flights at midday are usually the most expensive.

 Whether you’re looking for island landscapes, peace and quiet or the home of Anne of Green Gables, Prince Edward Island is your destination.
 Commonly referred to as the “Garden of the Gulf”, Prince Edward Island is graced with natural beauty.
 It is Canada’s smallest province, but what Prince Edward Island lacks in size it makes up for in culture and scenery.
 Thanks to the millions of travellers who book flights to Prince Edward Island every year, tourism remains one of the largest economic providers to the island.